-High school student Izumi Shinichi wakes up one day to discover his right arm has been taken over by a powerful parasitic alien.
-He then learns that many others have been invaded too.
-In all other cases, the aliens also completely take over their human hosts .
-Together with Migi, who develops a symbiotic relationship with him, Shinichi investigates further and tries to thwart the aliens’ efforts to harvest humans for food.
-At the same time, he also has to fight off other parasite controlled humans.
-Many of which are disgusted by how he retained his human consciousness.
+Japanese high school student Izumi Shinichi wakes up one morning and discovers that his right arm has been taken over by a powerful parasitic alien.
+He then learns that many others have been invaded too, and in all other cases, with the humans completely subsumed.
+Together with Migi, who develops a symbiotic relationship with him, Shinichi investigates and tries to thwart the aliens’ efforts to harvest more and more humans for food.
+In the process, he also loses more of his humanity, while Migi conversely develops empathy for the human race.

-First of all, I know it’s odd to review two movies as one.
+Before all else, I know it’s odd to review two movies as one.
 But the twin episodes of the live-action adaptation of Parasyte are so close in story and style, they really could be considered as one movie.
 A four-hour long one, that is.
 With Part 2 closely following the events of Part 1.

-Secondly, if you’ve read some of my other reviews, you’d know I’m not too for live-adaptations of anime.
-As I wrote previously, it’s such a daunting task.
-How much of the story or characters do you retain or change?
-How do you replicate the signature but outrageous elements of manga/anime in live action, such as green hair, and not end up with the final product looking ridiculous?
+Secondly, if you’ve been reading my movie reviews, you’d know I’m not supportive of anime live-action adaptations.
+As I previously wrote, it’s such a daunting if not impossible task.
+How much of the story do you retain or change?
+How do you replicate the signature but outrageous elements of manga/anime in live action, such as green hair, and not end up looking ridiculous?

 Check out my other snappy movie reviews!

 Read my other Asian Movie Features.